Dazlarus/RooCode_SpecKit_StarterKit/README.md

 Credits
 -------
-Developed by Darien Hardin for seamless Roo Code + Spec Kit integration.
+Developed by Darien Hardin for Roo Code + Spec Kit integration.
 Maintained and enhanced by the Roo Code community.